bennior/PasswordGenerator/README.md

-# password-generator
+# PasswordGenerator
-exe file probably only runnable with jdk or jre
+.exe file probably only runnable with jdk or jre